LCOGT/photonranch-status/README.md

     - Description: Retrieve complete status from specified site
     - Authorization required: No
     - Path Params:
-      - "site": site code that status is being retrieved from
+      - "site": (str) site code that status is being retrieved from
     - Responses:
       - 200: Successful
       - 400: Site not provided in path param